 The Company's Corporate Governance Statement was reviewed and amended by the Board on 8 December 2022.
-The Company has set out on its website and in its Corporate Governance Statement, on pages 22 to 24, the ten principles of the QCA Code and details of the Company's compliance.
+The Company has set out on its website and in its Corporate Governance Statement the ten principles of the QCA Code and details of the Company's compliance.